 Length: 92 minutes / 1.53 hours

-Sometimes the best way to learn history is to see an incorrect version of it.
+Sometimes, the best way to learn history is to see an incorrect version of it.
 For instance, the comedy album Stan Freberg Presents the United States of America Volume One: The Early Years takes the stories we’ve all heard in school and puts a humorous and musical twist on them.
-From Christopher Columbus sailing to Miami Beach to open an Italian Restaurant, to the accidental serving of turkey instead of eagle for Thanksgiving, to a very indecisive George Washington as he chooses his boat to cross the Delaware River, each segment is meant to twist history into comedy only because we know what actually happened.
+From Christopher Columbus sailing to Miami Beach to open an Italian Restaurant to the accidental serving of turkey instead of an eagle for Thanksgiving to a very indecisive George Washington as he chooses his boat to cross the Delaware River, each segment is meant to twist history into comedy only because we know what actually happened.
 Or do we?
-At any rate, much of the comedy of these historical pieces comes from the use of anachronisms, which are modern items and ideas that are placed in a historical period before their time.
+At any rate, much of the comedy of these historical pieces comes from the use of anachronisms, which are modern items and ideas placed in a historical period before their time.

 2 sum it up: 2 films, 2 hilarious history lessons